The domino shuffling algorithm and Anisotropic KPZ stochastic growth: Introduction

 \section{Introduction}

 In the realm of stochastic interface growth \cite{BS95}, dimension $(2+1)$ (i.e., growth of a two-dimensional interface in three-dimensional physical space) plays a distinguished role.
 In $(1+1)$ dimensions, one finds a non-trivial KPZ growth exponent $\beta=1/3$ as soon as the growth process is genuinely non-linear, while in dimension $(d+1),d\ge3$ a phase transition is expected \cite{KPZ86} between a regime of small non-linearity, where the process behaves qualitatively like the stochastic heat equation (SHE) with additive noise, and a regime of large non-linearity, characterized by new growth and roughness critical exponents.
 See the recent \cite{magnen2018scaling,dunlap2018fluctuations,comets2019renormalizing} for mathematical progress on the small non-linearity regime of the KPZ equation for $d\ge3$.
 On the other hand, dimension $(2+1)$ is the ``critical'' or ``marginal'' case: here, the critical exponents are expected to depend not so much on the intensity of the non-linearity, but rather on its structure.
 In fact, in this case, the existence of two different universality classes has been conjectured \cite{Wol91,BS95} (see \cite{toninelli20173+} for a recent mathematical review).
-The first, called Anisotropic KPZ (or AKPZ) class, is characterized by logarithmic growth of height fluctuations in space and time, likethe two-dimensional SHE with additive noise.
+The first, called Anisotropic KPZ (or AKPZ) class, is characterized by logarithmic growth of height fluctuations in space and time, like the two-dimensional SHE with additive noise.
 The second, called KPZ class \emph{tout court}, has universal and non-trivial roughness and growth exponents, $\alpha_{KPZ}\simeq 0.39$ and $\beta_{KPZ}\simeq 0.24$ respectively (these values are known only numerically, cf. e.g. \cite{TFW92,HH12}).
-Conjecturally, the universality class of a model is determined by the properties of its average speed of growth $v$, seen as a function of the average tilt $\rho$.
+Conjecturally, the universality class of a model is determined by the properties of the average speed of growth $v(\rho)=\lim_{t\to\infty}\frac1t\mathbb E[h(t,x)-h(0,x)]$ of the interface height function $h$, where $\rho$ is the macroscopic slope of the initial condition.
 Namely, a model is expected to belong to the AKPZ class if and only if $\det(D^2 v(\rho))\le 0$, where $D^2 v(\rho)$ is the $2\times 2$ Hessian matrix.
 From the mathematical point of view, the understanding of the AKPZ universality class has remarkably progressed lately but it is still limited to a few special cases (see Section \ref{sec:relw} for references).
 For the KPZ class, very interesting recent developments (in a somewhat different direction) concern the weak non-linearity (or weak-disorder) regime \cite{chatterjee2018constructing,caravenna2018two}: if non-linearity is scaled to zero as $\hat \beta/\sqrt{|\log\epsilon|}$, with $\epsilon\to0$ a noise regularization parameter and provided $\hat \beta$ is smaller than a precisely identified critical value $\hat \beta_c$ \cite{caravenna2018two}, then the KPZ equation scales to the SHE with additive noise.
 In this regime, the non-trivial exponents $\alpha_{KPZ},\beta_{KPZ}$ do not emerge.